paul-hammant/tbd/content/continuous-integration/index.md

 Commiting/pushing directly to the shared trunk may be fine for teams with only a few commits a day.
-Fine too for teams that have a only a few developers who trust each other to be rigorous on their workstation before committing.
+Fine too for teams that have a only a few developers who trust each other to be rigorous on their workstation before committing (as it was for everyone in the 90's).

-Setups having the CI server single threading on builds and the notification cycle around pass/fail will occasion lead to the batching in a CI job.
+Setups having the CI server single threading on builds and the notification cycle around pass/fail will occasion lead to the **batching** in a CI job.
 This is not a big problem for small teams.
 Batching is where one build is verifying two or more commits in one go.
-Failure of a build that contains two commits is not going to be hard to pick apart in order to know which one caused the failure.
-That confidence comes from the high probability the two commits were in different sections of the code base and are almost never entangled.
+It is not going to be hard to pick apart a batch of two or three to know which one caused the failure.
+You can believe that with confidence because of the high probability the two commits were in different sections of the code base and are almost never entangled.

 If teams are bigger though, with more commits a day, pushing something incorrect/broken to trunk could be disruptive to the team.
-Having the CI daemon deal with every commit is desirable.
+Having the CI daemon deal with **every commit** separately is desirable.
 If the CI daemon is single-threading "jobs" there is a risk that the thing could fall behind.

+#### Master / Slave CI infrastructure

-Thus, more advanced CI Server configurations have a master and many slaves setup so that build jobs can be parallelized.
+More advanced CI Server configurations have a master and many slaves setup so that build jobs can be parallelized.
 That's more of an investment than the basic setup, and but is getting easier and easier in the modern era with evolved CI technologies and services.

-And the likes of Docker.
+The likes of Docker means that teams can have build environments that are perfectly small representations of prod infra for the purposes of testing.

+#### Tests are never green incorrectly.

+Well written tests, that is - *there are fables of suites of 100% passing unit tests with no asserts in the early 2000's*.

+Some teams focus 99.9% of their QA automation on functional correctness.
+You might note that for a parallelized CI driven *ephemeral* testing infrastructure, that response times for pages are around 500ms, where the target for production is actually 100ms.
+Your functional tests are not going to catch that and fail - they're going to pass.
+If you had non-functional tests too (that 0.1% case) then you might catch that as a problem.
+Maybe it is best to move such non-functional automated tests to a later pipeline phase, and be pleased that so many functional tests can run though so quickly and cheaply and often, on elastic (albeit ephemeral) CI infrastructure.

+Here's a claim though: Tests are never green (passing) incorrectly.
+The inverse - a test failing when the prod code it is verifying actually good - is common.
+QA automators are eternally fixing (somehow) smaller numbers of flakey tests.

+A CI build that is red/failing often, or an overnight CI job that tests everything that happened in the day - and is always a percentage failing is of greatly reduced value.

+A regular CI build that by some definition is comprehensive, well written and **always green** unless there's a genuine issue is extremely valuable.

+Once you get to that trusted always green state, it is natural to run it as often as you can.

 ### CI Pre or Post Commit?